10up/gutenberg-lessons/lessons/01-overview.md

 ```

 ## Takeaways
 That's a quick tour of the block editor, some of the common lingo, and a peek at an existing block.
-Let's quickly sumarise the most important takeaways.
+Let's quickly summarize the most important takeaways.

 1. Blocks live in the block editor.
 Most blocks have two places to control its settings: a **Toolbar** above them  and an **Inspector** in the right sidebar.
 2. Blocks use and store **Attributes**.
 You can think of attributes in the same way you think of custom fields.